How to Bring Your Young Genius to Work

 By embedding this practice into your day-to-day life, you will stay better connected to your own sense of mission (both in the short term and the long run).
 Embracing your Young Genius will help you craft more purposeful days, and bring more meaning to your actions.
 Likely, it will bring out the best in you, and allow you to perform your best work as a result.

-If you want to get out of a creative rut, take advantage of wonder, and find meaning in your work, then meet us in California and learn how to bring your Young Genius to work.
+If you want to get out of a creative rut, take advantage of wonder, and find meaning in your work, then take a listen to this podcast episode from Season 1 of the Tracking Wonder Podcast.
 In bringing your Young Genius to work (and to all areas of your life), you may just find that the work itself becomes, not just bearable, but enjoyable.